boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ## Scope of the Transport Network {#sec-scope}

 {{sec-5g-overview}} provides an overview of 5G network building blocks: the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
+The Transport Network is defined by the 3GPP as:

+{:quote}
+> {: start="2"}
-The Transport Network is defined by the 3GPP as the "part supporting connectivity within and between CN and RAN parts" (Section 1 of {{TS-28.530}}).
+"part supporting connectivity within and between CN and RAN parts" (Section 1 of {{TS-28.530}}).

 As discussed in Section 4.4.1 of {{TS-28.530}}, the 3GPP management system does not directly control the Transport Network: it is considered as a non-3GPP managed system.

+{:quote}
+> {: start="2"}
-> 'The non-3GPP part includes TN parts.
+  'The non-3GPP part includes TN parts.
 The 3GPP management system provides the network slice requirements to the corresponding management systems of those non-3GPP parts, e.g. the TN part supports connectivity within and between CN and AN parts.'
 (Section 4.4.1 of {{TS-28.530}})

 In practice, the TN may not map to a monolithic architecture and management domain.
 It is frequently segmented, non-uniform, and managed by different entities.
 For example, {{fig-1}} depicts a NF instance that is deployed in an edge data center (DC) connected to a NF located in a Public Cloud via a WAN (e.g., MPLS-VPN service).
 In this example, the TN can be seen as an abstraction representing an end-to-end connectivity based upon three distinct domains: DC, WAN, and Public Cloud.
 A model for the Transport Network based on orchestration domains is introduced in {{sec-orch}}.